Hadevsh/Dutch-Roadmap/Stage 1/Week 2/Lesson 18: Home, Rooms & Chores – Vocabulary and Everyday Sentences.md

 - *Zij doet elke zaterdag de was.* – She does the laundry every Saturday.
 - *Wij koken samen in de avond.* – We cook together in the evening.
 - *De bank staat in de woonkamer.* – The couch is in the living room.

+#### Exercises

+**Match Dutch to English**

+1. De slaapkamer
+2. Stofzuigen
+3. De kast
+4. De tuin
+5. De was doen

+a) Wardrobe / closet
+b) Bedroom
+c) To vacuum
+d) Garden
+e) To do the laundry

+**Fill in the Blanks**

+1. Ik slaap in de .......
+2. Mijn moeder ...... elke dag. (*cleans*)
+3. De boeken staan in de .......
+4. In de ...... koken wij avondeten.
+5. Wij doen op zaterdag de .......

+**Translate to Dutch**

+1. The couch is in the living room.
+2. I vacuum the floor every weekend.
+3. We do the dishes after dinner.
+4. She cleans the bathroom on Monday.
+5. My father waters the plants in the garden.

+**Personal Practice**

+Write 4–6 sentences describing:
+- The layout of your home (how many rooms, where things are)
+- What chores you usually do
+- Where you spend the most time